JujuAdams/Vinyl/notes/Vinyl Readme/Vinyl Readme.txt

 control audio gain.
 Vinyl is *not* a drop-in replacement for GameMaker's audio system therefore and you'll need to learn a bit about audio before implementing it.

-Vinyl uses dBFS (decibels) to control playback volume.
+Vinyl uses the decibel scale to control playback volume.
 A value of 0 in Vinyl is equivalent to a value of 1 for GameMaker's native audio functions.
 Using negative gain values in Vinyl reduces the volume. -10 dB halves the perceived loudness, -20 dB halves it again and so on.
 By default, -60 dB is considered "silent" and is functionally